tamandhindsa/a-simple-app/README.md

-## A simple e-commerce app made using the following:
+## A simple e-commerce app made using React JS and the following:

 1. Sass for stylesheets.
 2. React-Query for query/api management.